pradeepngupta/BeyondTheStack---Newsletter/Edition 17 - Designing for Delight — UX at the Infrastructure Layer/edition.md

 **How Big Tech Squashes It:**

-* **Smart dependency graphs:** Rebuild only the necessary chunks, not the world.
+* **Smart dependency graphs:** Rebuild only the affected modules, not the world.
 * **Semantic code search:** Instantly find usages and references across millions of lines (see: Meta Sapling, Google Code Search).
-* **Automated code standards:** Linters and formatters fix issues before review.
+* **Automated code standards:** Linters and formatters enforces consistency pre-review..
-* **AI-powered code assistants:** Ask “What uses this method?” or “How does this module work?” and get semantic answers, globally.
+* **AI-powered code assistants:** Ask “What uses this method?” or “How does this module work?” and get semantic answers, instantly.

 **Result:**